Open Now

 3. Cut Through The Ceiling

-It may be essential to cut through the ceiling present below the shower.
-If there is any leakage, you might have to dig through and replace the drain and the below drywall.
+You might need to cut through the ceiling beneath the shower.
+If there’s any leakage, it might be necessary to remove and replace both the drain and the drywall underneath.

 But replacing drywall should not be difficult as you must cut a small hole through the ceiling.
 This can be covered with an air grill that can be removed to access the plumbing.